vnpedroso/dbt_postgres_airbnb/README.md

 # dbt_postgres_airbnb
-A DBT project created on airbnb review and listings data from Berlin (obtainable at insideairbnb.com and on dbtlearn.com courses), also available in the source_data folder.
+A DBT project created on airbnb review and listings data from Berlin (inspired on dbtlearn.com courses)

+(data obtainable at insideairbnb.com, dbtlearn.com or in raw_data folder)

 # python environent set up and dbt installation